-The NI LabVIEW Real-Time Module is a complete solution for creating reliable, stand-alone embedded systems with a graphical programming approach.
-As an add-on to the LabVIEW development environment, the module helps you develop and debug graphical applications that you can download to and execute on embedded hardware devices such as NI CompactRIO, NI CompactDAQ, PXI, vision systems, or third-party PCs.
+The LabVIEW Real-Time Module is a complete solution for creating reliable, stand-alone embedded systems with a graphical programming approach.
+As an add-on to the LabVIEW development environment, the module helps you develop and debug graphical applications that you can download to and execute on embedded hardware devices such as CompactRIO, CompactDAQ, PXI, vision systems, or third-party PCs.